Federal law still treats marijuana as an illegal drug, creating headaches for states - NewsBreak

 “Given the trajectory of public support and the growing number of states that have adopted these laws and the extent to which this debate has progressed, the industry clearly seems here to stay,” Tvert said.
 “But it needs to be protected and it needs to be treated like a legal business.”

-The post Federal law still treats marijuana as an illegal drug, creating headaches for states appeared first on Virginia Mercury .
+The post Federal law still treats marijuana as an illegal drug, creating headaches for states appeared first on Wisconsin Examiner .

 Comments / 0